Is Generation Required for Data-Efficient Perception?: Abstract

 \section{Abstract}

-It has been hypothesized that human-level visual perception requires a \emph{generative} approach in which internal representations result from inverting a \emph{decoder}.
+It has been hypothesized that achieving the data efficiency of human visual perception requires a \emph{generative} approach in which internal representations result from inverting a \emph{decoder}.
 Yet today’s most successful vision models are \emph{non-generative}, relying on an \emph{encoder} that maps images to representations without decoder inversion.
-This raises the question of whether generation is, in fact, necessary for machines to achieve human-level visual perception.
-To address this, we study whether generative and non-generative methods can achieve \emph{compositional generalization}, a hallmark of human perception.
-Under a compositional data generating process, we formalize the inductive biases required to guarantee compositional generalization in decoder-based (generative) and encoder-based (non-generative) methods.
-We then show theoretically that enforcing these inductive biases on encoders is generally infeasible using regularization or architectural constraints.
-In contrast, for generative methods, the inductive biases can be enforced straightforwardly, thereby enabling compositional generalization by constraining a decoder and inverting it.
-We highlight how this inversion can be performed efficiently, either online through gradient-based search or offline through generative replay.
-We examine the empirical implications of our theory by training a range of generative and non-generative methods on photorealistic image datasets.
-We find that, without the necessary inductive biases, non-generative methods often fail to generalize compositionally and require large-scale pretraining or added supervision to improve generalization.
-By comparison, generative methods yield significant improvements in compositional generalization, without requiring additional data, by leveraging suitable inductive biases on a decoder along with search and replay.
+This raises the question of whether generation is necessary for data-efficient machine perception.
+To address this, we study to what extent generative and non-generative methods can achieve \emph{compositional generalization}, a hallmark of human data efficiency.
+Under a compositional generative process, we formally characterize the inductive biases required for compositional generalization in decoder-based (generative) and encoder-based (non-generative) methods.
+We show theoretically that the inductive biases required for an encoder are substantially more complex and generally infeasible to impose explicitly through architectural constraints or regularization.
+By contrast, the decoder biases take a simple form that can be enforced directly.
+These results suggest that compositional generalization may be substantially easier to achieve through a generative paradigm of learning and inverting a decoder rather than learning an encoder directly.
+We examine our theoretical findings empirically by training a range of generative and non-generative methods on synthetic image data.
+We find that non-generative methods often fail to generalize compositionally and require large-scale pretraining to improve generalization.
+By comparison, generative methods yield gains in generalization without requiring additional data.